Complexity takes place on the other side of the Bridge. Here the dreamer’s narrative recedes into the background.

 These ideas catalyze a movement that spreads like wildfire and links with the possibility of a Constitutional Convention.

-The remainder of the book follows an imagined phase transition from a world of competition, hierarchy, greed and violence to a world of cooperation, equality, sharing and respect.
-Chapters detail transformations in the lives of individuals, a small town, a nation — as a Constitutional Convention in the United States institutionalizes the Great Change — with ramifications for the whole world.
+The remainder of the book follows an imagined Phase Transition from our troubled World to one of cooperation, equality, sharing and respect.
+Chapters detail transformations in the lives of individuals, a small town, a nation as a Constitutional Convention in the United States institutionalizes the Great Change with ramifications for the whole World.
 And glimpses of a future Peace on Earth.